aljedaxi/zettel/pages/vi.md

 - set clipboard=unnamed
   set clipboard=unnamedplus
 - With this addition, copied text from vim can be pasted by CTRL+V and copied text from CTRL+C can be pasted into vim with ‘p’.
-- If you want to delete text without overwriting your register, you can run “_ before your command, such as: `“_dd`
+- If you want to delete text without overwriting your register, you can run “_ before your command, such as: `“_dd` to delete a line.
 - cnoremap kj <C-C>
   cnoremap jk <C-C>
 - This allows you to escape with a ‘jk’ or ‘kj’ press, which leaves your hands right on the home row.